OllieJones/index-wp-mysql-for-speed/readme.txt

 (no changes to keys)
 Change max_statement_time session variable if necessary to avoid "Query execution was interrupted" errors.
 Do ANALYZE TABLE after each rekeying operation.

+= 1.4.13 =
+(no changes to keys)
+Support MariaDB 11.x in version-detection code.

 == Upgrade Notice ==